 On 29 March 2017, the UK Government served formal notice under Article 50 of The Treaty on European Union to terminate the UK's membership of the EU (following the June 2016 UK referendum on EU membership).
-Based on Article 50, the EU Treaties shall cease to apply to the UK and the UK exit will take effect in March 2019 (subject to the unlikely possibility of the withdrawal agreement being concluded sooner and unless all Member States agree to extend the period).
-Negotiation of a new trade agreement with the EU could take several years beyond 2019 although the Prime Minister has declared the objective of achieving such an agreement within the two-year period.
-The Government White Paper indicates that it is unlikely that Brexit will reflect any of the current models (Norway or Switzerland) and the aim is for a bespoke deal.
+Based on Article 50, the EU Treaties shall cease to apply to the UK and the UK exit will take effect in March 2019.
+The draft version of the withdrawal agreement between the UK and the EU, published in March 2018, reflects political agreement on the terms of a ‘transition period’ after March 2019.
+Under this agreement, financial services firms in the UK would keep passporting rights until 31 December 2020.

-The Government position has not materially changed since the publication of its White Paper which indicates that it is unlikely that Brexit will reflect any of the current models (Norway or Switzerland) and the aim is for a bespoke deal in the form of a free trade agreement.
+The Government position has not materially changed since the publication of its White Paper which indicates that it is unlikely that Brexit will reflect any of the current models (Norway or Switzerland) and the aim of the Government continues to be a bespoke deal in the form of a free trade agreement.

 This briefing note advises readers on the immediate considerations and anticipates how a Brexit will impact on financial services law and financial services providers more widely.